KyrianBunel/Automatic-Watering-System/README.md

     - add the ability to modify the Google Sheet page ID
 - PCB :
     - upgrade to an ESP32-WROOM-32UE to add an external antenna and increase the WiFi connection range
+    - move mounting holes & components away from board edge
+    - increase mounting hole size to M3
+    - move decoupling capacitors closer to power supply pins
+    - add a differential pair to the usb port

 # How to start up :
 - Download the code and upload it to the ESP